open5e/open5e/content/srd/monsters/monsterlist.md

 Dexterity saving throw, taking 18 (4d8) cold damage on a failed save, or half as much damage on a successful one.

-The arctic-­‐‑dwelling **winter wolf** is as large as a dire wolf but has snow-­‐‑white fur and pale blue eyes.
+The arctic-­dwelling **winter wolf** is as large as a dire wolf but has snow-­white fur and pale blue eyes.
 Frost giants use these evil creatures as guards and hunting companions, putting the wolves’ deadly breath weapon to use against their foes.
 Winter wolves communicate with one another using growls and barks, but they speak Common and Giant well